Atlanta Wrongful Death Lawyer

 When a loved one is killed by someone else’s carelessness survivors may have mixed feelings about filing a lawsuit for that death.
 Certainly no amount of money can bring the departed loved one back.
 However, a monetary award is the only way that civil law has to recognize the value of the life, compensate for the death, and penalize the party at fault.
 In Georgia there are two separate claims that can be made for a death.

 Second, is what we call a survivor action which belongs to the estate, is brought by the executor or administer seeking compensation for the pain and suffering the person endured before death plus the medical and funeral expense.
 The family may choose to pursue both claims or only one of them depending on what makes the most sense under the circumstances.
 Now Georgia’s wrongful death act which dates back to before the Civil War is one of the most humane wrongful death laws in the country.Full value of the lifeThe Georgia wrongful death law measures the value of the life of the person who died with both economic and intangible aspects.
 The economic aspects, you look at what their lifetime income and benefits might have been and the value of their services.
-The intangible aspect, the jury exercising its discretion as fair and impartial jurors can look to the quality of life, relationships, activities, and etcetera and determine what the experience of living was worth to that person who died.
+In deciding the intangible aspect of the full value of the life, the jury exercises its discretion as fair and impartial jurors to look to the quality of life, relationships, activities, and and more, and determine what the experience of living was worth to that person who died.